hooptyexf0/weathersat-wallpaper/README.md

 Must be made executable via chmod +x

-Only tested on Kubuntu 25.10, KDE Plasma 6 (works in both Wayland and X11)
+Only tested on Kubuntu 25.10 & 26.04 LTS, KDE Plasma 6 (works in both Wayland and X11)